gauravbhand1611/oms-documentation/documents/retail-operations/brokering/routings.md

 ### Step 1: Creating a Batch of Orders Using Filters

 The first step in setting up routing rules is to create a batch of orders using specific filters.
-This ensures that the brokering algorithm correctly groups and prioritizes orders for each routing rule, allowing for more targeted fulfillment strategies.
+This helps the brokering algorithm group and prioritize orders accurately for each routing rule, enabling more targeted and effective fulfillment strategies.

 <mark style="color:orange;">**Here are the available filters to create order batches:**</mark>

 <figure><img src="../.gitbook/assets/Orderfilters.png" alt="" width="563"><figcaption><p>Order Batch Filters</p></figcaption></figure>

 * **Origin facility group:** This parameter allows retailers to filter orders based on the [facility group ](https://docs.hotwax.co/documents/system-admins/administration/introduction/facilities-app#facility-groups)from which they originated.
 For example, many times when walk-in customers cannot find their preferred items in store, store associates place the order on their behalf.
 These are known as Send Sale orders.
 In this scenario, the origin facility becomes the specific physical location.
 If a retailer wants all Send Sale orders from specific facilities to be routed differently, then they can apply this filter to create a batch of orders and proceed to create their routing.
 * **Order priority:** Not all orders carry the same level of urgency.
 In HotWax Commerce, orders can be assigned a priority level of high, medium, or low.
 By default, orders are set to "medium priority," but retailers can adjust the order priority in HotWax Commerce as needed.
-By filtering orders based on priority, retailers can ensure that the most critical ones (high priority orders) are routed before any less urgent orders.
+By filtering orders based on priority, the most critical ones (high-priority orders) are routed before less urgent ones.
 * **Promise date:** Pre-orders or backorders can be filtered based on their promise date.
 Retailers may choose to broker orders that have passed their promise date first, ensuring timely fulfillment of overdue orders.
 * **Queue:** The parking location to pick orders from.
 HotWax Commerce has [virtual queues](https://docs.hotwax.co/documents/system-admins/administration/facilities/manage-parkings#default-parkings) to park orders that are not yet brokered to a facility.
 Retailers can filter by queue type (Brokering Queue, Pre-order/Backorder Parking, Rejected Parking, or Unfillable Parking) to decide which orders should be brokered to available inventory.
   * All orders that are not pre-orders or backorders in HotWax Commerce and are waiting for the inventory are in the `Brokering Queue`.
 In most of the cases this will be the filter you will use to make your order batch.
 * **Sales channel:** Channel where the order was captured.
 Different sales channels (eCommerce or marketplaces) may require different routing strategies.
-Orders can be filtered by channel to ensure the right group of orders is picked for routing based on channel-specific fulfillment rules, reducing the risk of penalties or delays in fulfilling orders from marketplaces like Amazon.
+Orders can be filtered by channel so that the right group of orders is picked for routing based on channel-specific fulfillment rules, reducing the risk of penalties or delays in fulfilling orders from marketplaces like Amazon.
 * **Shipment method type:** SLA promised to the customer.
 When customers choose specific [shipping methods](https://docs.hotwax.co/documents/system-admins/fulfillment/shipping-methods/shippinggateways), like expedited or same-day delivery, these orders must be prioritized differently.
 Retailers can use this filter to create a batch of orders based on the chosen shipping method, ensuring that orders requiring fast shipping are processed first.

 Continuing with our example, let’s take a closer look at how to apply the right filters and sorting options for <mark style="color:orange;">**Same-day/Next day**</mark> routing rule.